ganiaaldi/anxiety/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.act1_ending=="flight"}}
-b: Mereka akan mematikan ponsel anda untuk memberikan serangan panik!
+b: Mereka akan mematikan ponselmu untuk memberikan serangan panik!
 {{/if}}

 {{if window.HACK_REPLAY.a2_ending=="fight"}}